Make-School-Courses/DS-2.3-Data-Science-in-Production/README.md

 ### Why you should know this (optional)

-In this course you will acquire a set of key skills iexpected of Data Scientists and Engineers
+In this course you will acquire a set of key skills expected of Data Scientists and Engineers

 ## Course Specifics